 An inorder traversal first visits the left child (including its entire subtree), then visits the node, and finally visits the right child (including its entire subtree).
-The binary search tree of Section 5.4 makes use of this traversal.
+The binary search tree of Section 5.4 makes use of this traversal to print all nodes in ascending order of value.